AlecRust/wp-tut-updater-action/README.md

 - `permissions` section is always required in your workflow for the action to write to the repository
-- "Allow GitHub Actions to create and approve pull requests" repository setting is required to create pull requests
+- "Allow GitHub Actions to create and approve pull requests" setting is required to create pull requests
 - The pull request author is set by `GITHUB_TOKEN` which unless overridden will be the GitHub Actions bot user